bglusman/debt_ceiling/README.md

 end
 ```

-As mentioned/linked above, additional customization is supported via a debt.rb file which may define one or both of two methods DebtCeiling will call if defined when calculating debt for each module scanned (if it passes the whitelist/blacklist stage of filtering).
+As mentioned/linked above, additional customization is supported via a custom_debt.rb file which may define one or both of two methods DebtCeiling will call if defined when calculating debt for each module scanned (if it passes the whitelist/blacklist stage of filtering).

 As shown in example file, set a path for `extension_path` pointing to a file defining `DebtCeiling::CustomDebt` like the one in examples directory, and define its methods for your own additional calculation per file.